veekas/use-strict-everywhere/README.md

-# use-strict-everywhere README

-This is the README for your extension "use-strict-everywhere".
-After writing up a brief description, we recommend including the following sections.
+# Use Strict Everywhere

+This extention adds a 'use strict' string to the beginning of every javascript, extendscript, and typescript document in your project directory and saves each document.

+To learn more about the benefits of strict mode, [see MDN's explanation here.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)

 ## Features